 Chuma Okeke's Strengths

 Maybe the best thing about Okeke is that he’s position-less, which makes him a versatile player on both ends of the floor.
 He’s very good defending in space.
-In Auburn’s game against Murray State this past season, there were a couple possessions where Okeke was switched onto Ja Morant, the No. 2 pick in this year’s draft, and he did a good job staying between Memphis’ new electrifying point guard and the basket.
+In Auburn’s game against Murray State in his final college season, there were a couple possessions where Okeke was switched onto Ja Morant, the No. 2 pick in the 2019 draft, and he did a good job staying between the electrifying point guard and the basket.